MGT 2300 Principles of Management (3 credits)

-Foundation course that provides an overview of the principles, concepts, and theories underlying the management discipline.
+Foundation course that provides an overview of the principles, concepts and theories underlying the management discipline.
 Students learn the specialized vocabulary necessary for the practice of management.
-Origins, history, and antecedents of the management discipline and its relationship to the other disciplines that are the components of a business education.
+Covers origins, history and antecedents of the management discipline and its relationship to the other disciplines that are the components of a business education.

 Prerequisite: MGT 2300